 It is difficult for any woman to feel her jeans getting tighter.
-For myself I have really had to do some mental exercises and positive self talk to prepare myself for this changing body.
+For myself, I have really had to do some mental exercises and positive self-talk to prepare myself for this changing body.
 It is not easy to accept what is happening and I can feel guilty because I am even worried about it.
 But when I think about why I need to grow and change, I relax into it a bit more.
-I have concluded that all I can do is eat healthy and stay active focusing on perinatal fitness and rest when needed.
-Things may change for me, fat will appear, proper push-up form will be modified, and skinny jeans will be put to the back of the closet…however, if pregnant women attempt to stay active, fit, and healthy for 9 months, we will have a better self-image throughout the pregnancy.
+I have concluded that all I can do is eat healthily and stay active focusing on perinatal fitness and rest when needed.
+Things may change for me, fat will appear, the proper push-up form will be modified, and skinny jeans will be put to the back of the closet…however, if pregnant women attempt to stay active, fit, and healthy for 9 months, we will have a better self-image throughout the pregnancy.
 We will be better prepared for the hardest workout of our lives; labor.
-And bouncing back post baby will be less daunting!
+And bouncing back post-baby will be less daunting!
 All of the support and affirmations from friends and loved ones make this process more enjoyable, and the second trimester is going great!

 I have just finished a specialty certification in perinatal fitness in which I have learned so much!
 Not only do I hope to help myself through my own pregnancy, but I hope to reach a whole new group of fitness junkies preparing to get pregnant, who are pregnant, and who are postpartum.
 If you know any women like this, send them to Habitude Fitness as we will have more on the Pregnancy Project to come!

-Don’t worry, even if you are not at this phase of life with me, I vow to continue to kick your butt and provide relevant information for every one!
+Don’t worry, even if you are not at this phase of life with me, I vow to continue to kick your butt and provide relevant information for everyone!

 Your Trainer and her workout partner,